 A chemical injection, such as a saline or detergent solution, is injected into a vein causing it to “spasm” or close up.
 Other veins then take over its work.
-This may bring only temporary success and varicose veins frequently recur.
+These injections may bring only temporary success as varicose veins frequently recur.
 It is most effective on smaller surface veins, less than 1-2mm in diameter.

 What is ambulatory phlebectomy?

-As with sclerotherapy, ambulatory phlebectomy is a surgical procedure for treating surface veins in which multiple small incisions are made along a varicose vein and it is “fished out” of the leg using surgical hooks or forceps.
+As with sclerotherapy, ambulatory phlebectomy is a surgical procedure for treating surface veins in which multiple small incisions are made along a varicose vein and it is removed using surgical hooks or forceps.
 Like all vein procedures at Hamilton Vein Center, the procedure is done under local anesthesia and in our office.

 What is vein stripping?

-If the source of the reverse blood flow is due to damaged valves in the saphenous vein, the vein may be removed by a surgical procedure known as vein stripping, which is a treatment of the past.
+Vein stripping is a procedure that is generally no longer used in the U.S. Historically, if the source of the reverse blood flow is due to damaged valves in the saphenous vein, the vein may be removed by a surgical procedure known as vein stripping.
 Under general anesthesia, all or part of the vein is tied off and pulled out.
 The legs are bandaged after the surgery but swelling and bruising may last for weeks.

 How is radiofrequency ablation (RFA) different than endovenous laser therapy (EVLT)?

-Patients treated with radiofreqency ablation experience less pain, less bruising, fewer complications and realized quality of life improvement faster than those treated with endovenous laser ablation.
-RFA is more precise, only heating the vein as much as it needs to be to shut it down as opposed to laser which uses excessive heat.
+Patients treated with radiofreqency ablation experience less pain, less bruising, fewer complications and an increase in quality of life faster than those treated with endovenous laser ablation.
+RFA is more precise, only heating the vein as much as it needs to shut it down as opposed to laser which uses excessive heat.